xapi-project/ocaml-encodings/README.markdown

     omake

 This will also try to run the unit tests.
-If the ocamltest library is missing, encodings will compile, but compiling and running the unit tests will fail.
+If the OCamlTest library is missing, encodings will compile, but compiling and running the unit tests will fail.
 Don't panic.